 When to Raise a Product Bid

 By clicking on the small graph icon, Google opens a Bid Simulator window that shows what clicks, costs and impressions this item can expect if the bid is changed to one of the bid options listed.
 This is where experience comes into play.
-I typically will raise the bid to a level that makes sense based on past experience managing similar products within the Campaign.
-Here, by raising the bid from $0.10 to $0.33 this product can expect to receive almost three times as many impressions and over four times as many clicks.
+I typically will raise the bid to a level that makes sense based on past experience managing similar products within the account.

-Quick note, raising bids is a great way to bring more traffic to a product that has historically done well in terms of conversions, but it will also increase spend.
-It is recommend to continually monitor changes (especially when raising bids) to maintain profitability.
+Quick note, raising bids is a great way to bring more traffic to a product that has historically done well in terms of conversions, but it will also increase your spend and may result in products being displayed for a broader range of search terms.
+It is highly recommended to continually monitor changes (especially when raising bids) to maintain levels of profitability.

 When to Lower a Product Bid

 Conversely, sometimes it is necessary to lower a specific product bid that is receiving clicks, but zero or few conversions.

 Below, is an item ‘ckcc1216s7x-black’, where the bid is at $1.25, the search impression share is 89.38% and the average CPC is $0.60.
 This product has received 131 clicks and incurred a cost of $79.21 over the last two weeks.

 After checking to ensure there are no issues on the website or in the Merchant Center account thus ensuring that there is no issue with the product, I decide to lower the bid.

 By again clicking on the small graph icon located next to the Max.
 CPC field, I can view Google recommendations of how many clicks, impressions and costs I can expect the item to incur by lowering the bid.